 If you’re considering talking to a specialist about the possibility of hip replacement surgery, or you’re already due for a hip replacement, then you may want to find out what to expect.
 To help ensure that you have all the hip replacement information you need, we’ve put together a quick guide to hip replacements; why you might need one, how they’re carried out and what they’re made from.

-Reason for having a hip replacement
+What are the reasons for having a hip replacement?

-Hip replacements are required when the current hip joint is worn and causing significant pain, reducing quality of life.
-One of the most common conditions that leads to hip replacement surgery is osteoarthritis although other conditions or accidents may also result in hip surgery.
+You may consider having a hip replacement if your hip joint is worn and causing significant pain, reducing your quality of life.
+One of the most common conditions that leads to this type of hip replacement surgery is osteoarthritis, although other conditions or injuries may also result in the need for hip surgery.

 How are hip replacements carried out?

-The recovery period may differ from person to person.
-Some people may even be able to walk the same day as their operation.
-In fact, some hospitals run hip replacement day surgery where patients are back on their feet and start walking just a couple of hours post-surgery.
-But, in most cases, you can expect to be in hospital for approximately three days.
+The recovery period differs from person to person.
+You may even be able to walk the same day as your operation.
+Some orthopaedic specialists, including at Benenden Hospital, run rapid recovery programmes or hip replacement day surgery where you could be back on your feet and walking just a couple of hours post-surgery.
+But in most cases, you can expect to be in hospital for approximately three days.

 How long will a hip replacement last?

-Have hip replacement surgery at Benenden Hospital
+Hip replacement surgery at Benenden Hospital

-If you have a question about hip replacement surgery, or would like to discuss any of our other treatments and procedures, we are ready to help.
-Our specialist team are experts in this sector and are on hand to answer any questions you may have, whether you’re only recently experiencing hip discomfort, or you’re awaiting surgery.
+If you have a question about hip replacement surgery, or would like to discuss any of our other treatments and procedures, we’re ready to help.
+As one of the leading centres in the South East for hip and knee surgery, we have the experience to answer any questions you may have, whether you’re only recently experiencing hip discomfort or you’re awaiting surgery.